Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-docker-host.md

 - Verify that the green button on the bottom-left corner shows `SSH: <host name>` upon successfully connecting to the remote instance.
 - `File` > `Open Folder...` > Select the folder of the project
 - `Remote-Containers: Open Folder in Container...`
-- Click on `OK` to open the project folder in the dev container
+- Click on `OK` to open the project folder in the devcontainer
 - Verify that the green button on the bottom-left corner shows `Dev Container: Challenge Registry @ ssh://<host name>`

-Congratulations, you are now ready to develop in the dev container that runs on the EC2 instance! 🚀
+Congratulations, you are now ready to develop in the devcontainer that runs on the EC2 instance! 🚀

 ## Testing the new dev environment